 - CHIEF (2018-2021), a €4.8 million (£4.2Million) project funded by the European Union’s Horizon 2020 programme (Dr Demelza Jones);

 - GLAURUS (2017 – 2021), a 15 million NOK (£1.37Million) project funded by the Norwegian Research Council (Dr Sam Scott);

-Monckton-Smith published a report for the Suzie Lamplugh Trust based the analysis of 350 cases of female intimate partner criminal homicide involving female victim and male perpetrator.
+Monckton-Smith published a book in 2021 based on the analysis of cases of female intimate partner homicide involving female victims and male perpetrators called In Control: Dangerous Relationships and How They End in Murder which has been very well received in both academia and media reviews.
+Her research findings have led to the development of the Homicide Timeline and this has formed the basis of training based on this research to a range of agencies, including Gloucestershire, Dafyd Powys, and Sussex, and in Ireland with the national Garda College and the Department of Justice.
 Livesey and Frederick, along with other UoG colleagues, led a report to the Home Office Evidence on Abortion Clinic Protests.
+Jones published her book, Superdiverse Diaspora: Everyday Identifications of Tamil Migrants in Britain. in Palgrave Macmillan’s Global Diversities series.
 Lynch and his co-editors published a major volume The Handbook of African Development which contains chapters by him and Hobson, in a book that runs to 50 chapters by 56 international scholars on Africa.
 Stafford was appointed to the Metropolitan Police Advisory group on Business Crime Reduction Partnerships as a result of his research on Gloucester City Safe.